Komrod/pixi-es6/README.md

 ## Features

 Create or edit the scripts in the "/src/" directory.
-Entry point that will be your project is "/src/index.js".
+The javascript build that will be your project is in the file "/src/app.js".
 You can use ES6 features like import and stuff.
+Don't forget to add /* global PIXI */ when using the PIXI object in your scripts or you will have an ESLint error (See the example "/src/test.js")

 Other features:
 - ESLint warnings and errors with Babel and recommended javascript configuration